ADHD: Triad of Inattention, Impulsivity, & Excessive Motor Activity (“Executive Function Disorder”):

 - Estimated to have an adult prevalence of about 4%

 - 8 million American adults have ADHD and less than 20% have been diagnosed and/or are seeking treatment.

-What Type of Treatment is Available for Adults with ADHD?
+What Type of Adult ADHD Treatment is Available?

-While stimulants are typically the most commonly prescribed medications for ADHD, other medications can also be effective.
+- Medications: While stimulants are typically the most commonly prescribed medications, other medications can also be effective for patients.

 At Raleigh Psychiatric Associates, we understand that every patient is different and that it is vital to create behavioral strategies to help you succeed at your work and in your relationships.
 Although there is no cure for ADHD, it can be managed successfully by tailoring a course of treatment that will reduce symptoms and improve functioning.